-For private residential work such as house extensions, an architect’s role is multidisciplinary and involves project management.
+For private residential work such as house extensions, an architect’s role is multidisciplinary and involves project management as well as design and planning.

 On residential or smaller commercial projects, an architect might cover all areas of the project, from architecture, landscape and interior design, to briefing, client liaison and inspecting work on site.